chloe-js/gotta-catch-em-all/readme.md

---set-upstream -- "Set the online repo I want to push this branch to, my upstream can only be linked to one branch at a time" git pull origin branchName -- "Grabs contents of the online version of that branch and adds it to your current branch" git status -- "Gives you a rundown of what branch you're in and if you have unstaged files or untracked files, also checks if you're up to date with the remote version of that branch" git branch -- "Shows both the branches that are available locally and what branch you're currently on"
+--set-upstream -- "Set the online repo I want to push this branch to, my upstream can only be linked to one branch at a time" git pull origin branchName -- "Grabs contents of the online version of that branch and adds it to your current branch" git status -- "Gives you a rundown of what branch you're in and if you have unstaged files or untracked files, also checks if you're up to date with the remote version of that branch" git branch -- "Shows both the branches that are available locally and what branch you're currently on".